Compare Campervan Rentals in Alice Springs

 • Amenities: From fresh food to clean clothes (and maybe even a hot shower), all the amenities you need are right there in the vehicle with you.

-When embarking on a motorhome holiday, remember these essentials when driving in the Northern Territory:
+When embarking on a motorhome vacation, remember these essentials when driving in the Northern Territory:

 1. All traffic moves on the left-hand side.